kitchen

 2. 2.
 Slim built-in niche with hidden outlets

 3. 3.
-Rolling cart with tiered storage
+Rolling cart coffee bar with tiered storage

 4. 4.
 Wall-mounted rail system